-∀Hearing Aids
+Hearing Aids

-Hearing aids and exams to fit hearing aids are not covered unless you use an approved audiologist in an Idaho Elk's Hearing and Balance clinic or St. Luke's Ear, Nose, Throat, and Facial Plastic Surgery Clinic.
+Hearing aids and exams to fit hearing aids are not covered unless you use an approved audiologist in an Intermountain Healthcare Hearing, Balance, and Audiology Clinic.
 (For information on how to find a Hearing aid provider, see chapter 3, section 2.2.)

-Selected hearing aids purchased through St. Luke's/Elks audiology providers are covered under one of five benefit tiers.
+Selected hearing aids purchased through approved Intermountain Healthcare Hearing, Balance, and Audiology Clinic providers are covered under one of five benefit tiers.

 The applicable tier for each product depends on the technology and unique features built into the different device(s).
-The tier fee listed to the right includes the hearing aid, manufacturer repair and loss and damage warranties (1-4 years depending on device), the hearing aid fitting, and follow-up visits for the life of the hearing aid (3-5 years depending on device).
+The tier fee listed to the right includes the hearing aid, the hearing aid fitting, three follow-up adjustment visits within 12 months of the initial fitting, a 1-year supply of batteries, and a one-time replacement device for loss or damage (in the case of replacement, beneficiary will be charged a \$300 per device programming and fitting fee).

-Additional accessories or upgrades beyond the devices described as part of this benefit, such as Bluetooth connectivity and rechargeability, are not covered under the hearing aid benefit, but may be available from your provider for an additional fee.
+Additional accessories or upgrades beyond the devices described as part of this benefit, such as Bluetooth connectivity, are not covered under the hearing aid benefit, but may be available from your provider for an additional fee.

-Tier 1 - Budget
+Tier 1 - Economy

-Budget level hearing aids provide adequate speech understanding.
+Economy level hearing aids provide adequate speech understanding.
 They are best suited for listening in quiet environments with minimal background noise.
-They will Tier 1 - Budget: You pay a \$699 copay per hearing aid.

-hearing exams.

-What you must pay when you Services that are covered for you get these services allow you to turn down the television and communicate with others one-on-one.
+They will allow you to turn down the television and communicate well with others one-on-one.
 They may require manual adjustment to maintain comfort and best speech understanding.
+Limited to two specific hearing aid models.

+Tier 1 - Economy: You pay a \$399 copay per hearing aid.

+Tier 2 - Essential

+Essential level hearing aids are similar to the Economy level aids with more options to allow for improved speech understanding and customization.
+They are also best suited for listening in quiet environments with minimal background noise.

+Tier 2 - Essential: You pay a \$589 copay per hearing aid.

+Tier 3 - Standard

+Standard level hearing aids have basic noise reduction

-Tier 2 - Essential: You pay a Tier 2 - Essential \$999 copay per hearing aid.
-Essential level hearing aids can be more precisely fit to an individual's hearing loss than budget hearing aids, have basic noise reduction capability, and provide some automatic features.
-They offer better performance than Budget hearing aids but are still best suited for listening in quiet places with minimal background noise.
-They may require manual adjustment to maintain comfort and best speech understanding.
-Tier 3 - Standard Tier 3 - Standard: You pay a Standard level hearing aids minimize the effects of \$1,399 copay per hearing aid. background noise and enhance speech understanding and have very good sound quality.
+Tier 3 - Standard: You pay a \$849 copay per hearing aid.

+capability and provide some automatic features.
+Better performance than Essential hearing aids but still best suited for listening in quiet places with minimal background noise.

+Tier 4 - Advanced

+Advanced level hearing aids minimize the effects of background noise and enhance speech understanding and have very good sound quality.
 They meet the needs of most individuals, even those with active lifestyles who often find themselves in crowds or noisy places.
 Because many features perform automatically, they require less manual adjustment.
 This level includes models that are able to sync with most cell phones.

-Tier 4 - Advanced Tier 4 - Advanced: You pay a Advanced level hearing aids have improved sound quality \$1,899 copay per hearing aid. in all environments, quiet and noisy where a lot of background noise might be present.
-These are especially helpful for the active individual.
-As the features in this aid perform automatically there is minimal need for manual adjustment.
-This level includes models that are able to sync with most cell phones.
-Tier 5 - Premium Tier 5 - Premium: You pay a Premium level hearing aids have the best sound quality in \$2,399 copay per hearing aid. all environments, quiet and noisy where a lot of background noise might be present.
+Tier 4 - Advanced: You pay a \$1,199 copay per hearing aid.

+Tier 5 - Premium

+Premium level hearing aids have the best sound quality in all environments, quiet and noisy where a lot of background noise might be present.
 These are especially helpful for that very active individual.
-They have all of the Note: Hearing aids are not same features as the Tier 4 device, be even better.
-With included in the annual Maximum devices in this Tier, you have the option of using the Out-of-Pocket Amount. highest and most advanced hearing aid technology available today.
+They have all the same features as the Advanced device, but even better.
+With devices in this Tier, you have the option of using the highest and most advanced hearing aid technology available today.

+Tier 5 - Premium: You pay a \$1,699 copay per hearing aid.

+Note: Hearing Aids are not included in the annual Maximum Out-of-Pocket Amount.

-Your St. Luke's audiologist will help you find the correct hearing aid for your needs and explain which tier the hearing aid falls into.
+Your Intermountain audiologist will help you find the correct hearing aid for your needs and explain which tier the hearing aid falls into.